 6. Have the right technology in place to support customers and employees

 Outdated, clunky technology is one of the biggest barriers to great customer service that we see when speaking to new potential customers.
-If employees have to navigate 10 different systems just to process one interaction, this inevitably impacts customer service.
+If employees have to navigate 10 different systems just to process one interaction, this inevitably impacts on customer service.
 It’s harder for new employees to learn and the margin for error is greatly increased.
 Investing in new technology may feel daunting, but with the right provider, you’ll reap the rewards.

 7. Don’t wait for the big things, small changes can make all the difference